oscillations-waves/Null-and-void/README.md

 # Null-and-void

-Bibliophile
+Bibliophile.
-Appreciator of art(in all its form)
+Appreciator of art(in all its form).
-Adrent music lover
+Adrent music lover.
 Decreaser of world-sucking.
 Cat hater.